Glory Of Team Rocket Is Back

 Illustrator: Yukichi Shimamura

-Art Style: This card perfectly captures the mischievous, laid-back personality of Meowth with Giovanni looming in the background — a nod to their close (and chaotic) partnership in the Pokémon world.
-The warm, rich color tones and subtle lighting create a cozy, yet slightly sinister, Team Rocket hideout atmosphere.
+Art Style: This card perfectly captures the mischievous, laid-back personality of Meowth.
+Giovanni looms in the background, nodding to their close (and chaotic) partnership in the Pokémon world.
+The warm, rich color tones and subtle lighting create a cozy, yet slightly sinister atmosphere.

 Moves: